Benders Decomposition for Bi-objective Linear Programs: Computational Experiments

-It should be also be noted that there is a single optimal solution in \gls{BS} for all \gls{BPP} instances.
+It should also be noted that there is a single optimal solution in \gls{BS} for all \gls{BPP} instances.
 When the values of the $y$ variables in \gls{BM} are fixed, the values of the $x$ variables can be uniquely derived and a single non-dominated extreme point is identified in \gls{BS}.
 Therefore, two optimality cuts are generated by \gls{BS} in each iteration corresponding to $\theta_1$ and $\theta_2$ with $\lambda=0$ and $\lambda=1$. \gls{BPP} instances are therefore examples of Remark \ref{remark1}, where the optimal solution corresponding to $\lambda=1$ and $\lambda=0$ of \gls{BS} are the same (i.e.~there is only one non-dominated point in \gls{BS}).
-Therefore, to identify a set of extreme non-dominated points, it is just required to generate single optimality cuts for $\theta_{1}$ and $\theta_{2}$ from \gls{BS} in each iteration.
+Therefore, to identify a set of non-dominated extreme points, it is sufficient to generate single optimality cuts for $\theta_{1}$ and $\theta_{2}$ from \gls{BS} in each iteration.

-Figure \ref{fig:Statitical_Analysis_BPP}.C gives an overview of the number of cuts generated for \gls{BPP} instances.
+Figure \ref{fig:cuts_deg_BPP}.A gives an overview of the number of cuts generated for \gls{BPP} instances.
 An interesting observation is that when $k$ is small, more feasibility cuts are generated as it is more likely to encounter infeasibility when the permitted constraint violation in \gls{BS} is small.
 However, when $k$ is larger, the number of feasibility cuts generated from \gls{BS} drops significantly.
-There is a large variation of between $1.78$ and $22.34$ active cuts, with an average of $7.99$ per extreme non-dominated point.
+There is a large variation of between $1.78$ and $22.34$ active cuts, with an average of $7.99$ per non-dominated extreme point.
 More initial optimality and feasibility cuts are generated in \gls{BPP} instances in comparison with \gls{BFCTP}. $18.09\%$ of the total cuts are generated in the initial single-objective Benders solve (Algorithm \ref{alg:BBSA}, line \ref{alg:single_solve}), where $99.04\%$ and $13.47\%$ of the feasibility and optimality cuts are generated initially.

-In contrast with \gls{BFCTP}, \gls{BPP} instances have fewer degenerate pivots as shown in Figure \ref{fig:Statitical_Analysis_BPP}.D for \gls{BM} where the number of degenerate pivots per \gls{BBSA} iteration is between $2.39$ and $4.79$, with a mean of $3.41$, which is significantly less than for \gls{BFCTP} instances.
-The \gls{BS} has one non-dominated point, and there is no pivoting required to confirm the optimal solutions of \gls{BS} corresponding to $\lambda=1$ and $\lambda = 0$ are the same, and as such, there are no degenerate pivots in \gls{BS}.
+In contrast with \gls{BFCTP}, \gls{BPP} instances have fewer degenerate pivots as shown in Figure \ref{fig:cuts_deg_BPP}.B for \gls{BM} where the number of degenerate pivots per \gls{BBSA} iteration is between $2.39$ and $4.79$, with a mean of $3.41$, which is significantly less than for \gls{BFCTP} instances.
+The \gls{BS} has one non-dominated point, and there is no pivoting required to confirm this, and as such, there are no degenerate pivots in \gls{BS}.